schnell18/dotfiles/README.md

 # Introduction

 Manage config files using [stow][1].
-The general prodecure to enable stow-managed application config is:
+The general procedure to enable stow-managed application config is:

 - clone [dotfiles][3] project
 - change directory to `~/dotfiles` or whatever you see fit
-- run `stow TOOL_NAME`
+- run `./setup.sh TOOL_NAME`
-- do any extra application-specific setup

 Here is the sequence of commands for your reference:

     cd $HOME
     git clone https://github.com/schnell18/dotfiles.git
     cd dotfiles
-    stow zsh
+    ./setup.sh zsh

+The `setup.sh` script automates the installation of the tool, its dependencies and configure it using the preset configuration file.

 Reference: [Using GNU Stow to manage your dotfiles][2].